-The Dos and Don’ts of a catering Interview
+The Dos and Don’ts of a Catering Interview

 This goes without saying for any interview.
 Depending upon the exact role that you are applying for and the type of establishment it is at will affect your choice of attire.
 However, you should always be smart as this is expected.

 There really is no better way to give yourself the least possible chance of getting a job than turning up to an interview late.
-In catering and hospitality jobs, punctuality is absolutely crucial so you need to demonstrate this in your interview.
+For catering and hospitality jobs, punctuality is absolutely crucial so you need to demonstrate this in your interview.